tks18/abandoned-read-write-tech/category/electric-bikes.md

 description: Updates Regarding Electric Bikes
 ---

-_Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
+<p>Electric motorcycles and scooters are plug-in electric vehicles with two or three wheels.
 The electricity is stored on board in a rechargeable battery, which drives one or more electric motors.
-Electric scooters (as distinct from motorcycles) have a step-through frame._
+Electric scooters (as distinct from motorcycles) have a step-through frame.</p>